Configure access systems

 3. Sample: the ability to view and query a dataset's 1% sample.
 This will only exist for datasets that have a sample configured.

-4. Data: the ability to view and query a dataset's tables, and work with them in projects.
+4. Data: the ability to view and query a dataset's tables, and work with them in workflows.

 5. Edit: the ability to edit the dataset and release new versions.